Asparagus à la Flamande with Hollandaise made from smoked butter with parsley and wild garlic

 Salt & pepper

-1 bunch of flat-leaf parsley (only the leaves)
+1 bunch flat-leaf parsley (leaves only)

-A bunch of wild garlic
+1 bunch wild garlic

 Vinegar (for poaching the eggs)

-Dried herbs for smoking (e.g. oregano, rosemary, bay leaf)
+Dried herbs for smoking (e.g., oregano, rosemary, bay leaf)

-1 bunch of white asparagus
+1 bunch white asparagus

-2 fresh farm eggs
+2 farm-fresh eggs

 125 g unsalted Ardennes butter from Carlsbourg